Noxious Weed Grant Frequently Asked Questions (FAQs)

 A: Yes, provide a description of requested funds and matching contributions on the budget form.
 If you need to explain further, use the “Additional Information” at the end of the Application.
 All funds must be directly related to the project.

-A: Yes, record the number of hours worked and use the Volunteer Rate for 2022 to estimate the value of that contribution.
+A: Yes, record the number of hours worked and use the current Federal Volunteer Rate to estimate the value of that contribution.

 A: Yes, as long as all budget items are accounted for, clarified in detail, and listed in prioritized order, one long budget sheet or separate sheets may be submitted.